openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid://initiate-issuance`.

+Note that any Wallet that can handle `openid://` will receive an entire URI including `initiate-issuance`.
+It will be up to the Wallet implementations to differentiate Issuance Initiation Request from other requests such as Authorization Request requesting presentation of a credential using `openid://` as defined in [@!SIOPv2].

 ## Server Metadata {#server-metadata}

 This section extends the server metadata [@!RFC8414] to allow the RP to obtain information about the Credentials an OP is capable of issuing.